Courses

 MUS E315 - Double Bass Pedagogy

-P: consent of instructor.
+P: Junior standing.
 Study of techniques, practitioners, and scope of double bass pedagogy from the 18th century to the present.
 Weekly discussion topics; two papers required.

 MUS E467 - Techniques of String Class Teaching